Milkyy-way/Data-Science-Project/Sentiment Analysis/readme.md

 - Printed the personalized messages for verification and validation.

 # Why used hugging face
-1) It is recommend to train a proven, context-aware NLP model
+1) It is recommend to use NLP model which is well trained
-2) carbon footprint and compute costs can be reduced
+2) By using trained model, carbon footprint and compute costs can be reduced
-3) I have used Hugging face it provides the largest collection of models and datasets publicly available, including over 27,000 models shared by the AI community.
+3) Used Hugging face it provides the largest collection of models and datasets publicly available, including over 27,000 models shared by the AI community.
-4) I am using nlptown/bert-base-multilingual-uncased-sentiment whcih is bert-base-multilingual-uncased model finetuned for sentiment analysis.
+4) Used nlptown/bert-base-multilingual-uncased-sentiment whcih is bert-base-multilingual-uncased model finetuned for sentiment analysis.
 This will give the output form 1(worst) to 5(best)

 # Challenges
-- My first challenge was exploring the PRAW API.
-It wasn't too difficult to understand because I'm familiar with working with APIs.
+- My first challenge was exploring the PRAW API because I have never used it.
+It wasn't too difficult to understand because I have worked with other APIs.
 - One challenge was deciding which data to extract to ensure relevance.
 Should I extract all posts or only select a few?
 Should I focus on 'hot,' 'new,' or 'top' posts?
 Should I limit extraction to a single subreddit or use multiple subreddits?
 Would it be helpful to use Natural Language Processing (NLP) to identify relevant posts and comments?
 - Choosing the right sentiment analysis model was another challenge.
 Should I train a new model, or should I use an existing one?
+- Framing the received response and storing it in the corresponding row of the same DataFrame was quite difficult
 - Providing my credit card details to use OpenAI was more of an issue than a challenge.

+# How I overcame
+- Went through the document of PRAW API.
+- Initially, I applied one keyword to a single subreddit.
+Then, I created a list to pass multiple keywords to extract posts more relevant to health and medical trials.
+Later, I thought it would be useful to cover multiple subreddits, so I created another list.
+This way, I could cover multiple subreddits and use any number of keywords for more effective filtering.
+- I debugged the error, revisited the workflow to understand it better, and learned the basic concept of sentiment analysis through a LinkedIn article.

 # Data collection
+- All the data are colledted in CSV formate.
+- For each stage new CSV file has been stored so that we can trace the record
+- Inside the data folder you will get all the three files